The Commonplace

 0.5

 These findings challenge the notion of a universal technological dividend from AI (i.e., AI does not automatically deliver uniform productivity gains across firms).
-Firm Productivity mixed high existence of universal productivity gains from AI
+Firm Productivity mixed existence of universal productivity gains from AI

 n=3366